 Driving consistent and predictable quality of code by leveraging Extreme Programming techniques

-Faced with a growing backlog of digital products to deliver against in short timelines, Service NSW embed best practice software development techniques to meet citizens’ needs.
+Faced with a growing backlog of digital products to deliver against in short timelines, a State Government Agency embed best practice software development techniques to meet citizens’ needs.

 About our client